catvitalio/flake/README.md

 - **Adguard Home** - DNS server for ad-blocking / DoH
 - **restic** - Automated backup solution
 - **nginx** - Reverse proxy
+- **Homepage** - Dashboard for all self-hosted services
+- **Nightly build** - Pre-builds the steam configuration from `main` every night at 5:00; the SteamOS update button on the steam machine pulls and applies it
+- **SideStore reflector** - NAT loopback reflector so the iPhone re-signs sideloaded apps through the always-on WireGuard tunnel instead of StosVPN

 ## steam